 The PTTEP Board of Directors and sub-committees are compensated with a monthly salary, a meeting attendance fee and a bonus in accordance with the resolutions passed at Shareholders' meetings.
 The Remuneration Committee annually reviews compensation based on the appropriateness and the performance of the PTTEP Group, the Company's Board of Directors and sub-committees, and the practices and scope of responsibilities of listed firms in the same industry.
 The compensation of each Director is disclosed in the Company's annual report.
 Board or committee members involved in Management, namely the Chief Executive and those below them, who serve on specific committees, are not compensated for their service.

 The Remuneration Committee establishes the criteria or method for establishing the salary structure for PTTEP high-level Executives based on the criteria, method, compensation rates and results of surveys on compensation in leading firms in the petroleum industry, and a comparison of the relevant duties and responsibilities.
 The form of payment is tailored to ensure that it could attract their interest and reflect their performance both short-term and long-term.

-The President and Chief Executive Officer decides whether the compensation for each Executive is appropriate in an annual compensation adjustment for high-level Executives.
+The Chief Executive Officer and the President, Exploration and Production decide whether the compensation for each Executive is appropriate in an annual compensation adjustment for high-level Executives.
 The President and Chief Executive Officer makes decisions based on an individual's performance and PTTEP's performance, as well as the achievement of the pre-determined goals for each unit or function group.

 In the annual report, PTTEP discloses the compensation as well as the number of securities held by each of its high-level Executives to promote transparency and the PTTEP Group's practice of Good Corporate Governance.